 Among talented ballet kids and the world’s most well behaved mice, I had the honor of playing Sugarplum Fairy in Goh Ballet’s production of Nutcracker.
 Santa couldn’t have given me a better Christmas present that year.

-History of the Goh Ballet
+History of Goh Ballet

-The Goh Ballet Youth Company was established in 1979 by Principal Dancers of The National Ballet of China, Choo Chiat and Lin Yee Goh.
+The Goh Ballet Youth Company was established in 1979 by former Principal Dancers of The National Ballet of China, Choo Chiat and Lin Yee Goh.
 Its objective is the pursuit of technical and artistic excellence in conjunction with raising cultural awareness in the community.
 This performing group reflects Vancouver’s cultural diversity.
 It serves as a magnet to attract talented dancers locally and abroad, and helps to ease the transition from student to professional dancer.